LukSroczynski/Notes/HowToUseGit/README.md

 ```
   git commit -a -m "message"
 ```
-> Add changes and commit them to the staging area.
+> Add changes and commit them to the staging area. (add all tracked files not new ones)

 ```
   git status